How Did Frederick Douglass Contribute To The Abolition Movement

 Conclusion

 Frederick Douglass was more than just an escaped slave; he was a towering figure in the fight for human rights and social justice.
-His contributions to the abolitionist movement were profound, shaping its strategies, galvanizing public opinion, and ultimately contributing to the demise of slavery in the United States.
+Plus, his contributions to the abolitionist movement were profound, shaping its strategies, galvanizing public opinion, and ultimately contributing to the demise of slavery in the United States.
 His legacy continues to inspire us to fight for a more just and equitable world.